mohanmca/MohanLearningGround/src/main/md/Tools/Sql/Advanced_SQL.md

 select store_name from sales group by stores having sum(sales) > (select avg(price) from sales)
 ```

-## Where can we use SubQuery

-1. Select
-2. From
-3. Where
-4. Having

 ## Fetch all employee details and add remarks to those employees who earn more than the avg salary